equinor/omnia-tutorial/exercises/expose/README.rst

 **1.2 Update**
 ..............

-Implemented the controller method `PutProductionData(int id, ProductionData productionData)`
+Implemented the controller method `Put(int id, ProductionData productionData)`

 * Update an entry in the database using the `Update` functionality of Entity Framework